The happy life. Is to live according to nature.I think to providing a fair review. The winner of all.Dhamma is the best way for all.

 The topic of “Buddhism and The Challenges of the Modern World” suggested by Phra Phaisal is very timely but also very broad.
 It is timely because the global challenges confronting us today seem to be countless.
 Everywhere we look there is a crisis: the crisis in the Middle East, the global environmental crisis, the global AIDS crisis, the cultural crisis created by global capitalism; the political crisis in the United States, the political crisis in Thailand, the crisis in the Thai sangha, and so on.
 On this occasion honoring Than Buddhadasa it is appropriate to look to Than Ajaan for help and guidance in the face of these challenges and crises.

 Buddhism teaches that all things are subject to change.
 This truism has two important implications for the challenges we face today.
 First, with right knowledge, right mindfulness, right intention, and right effort we can improve our own lives, our societies, and the global community.
 The law of karma is not a fatalistic doctrine even though it has been interpreted that way.
 Rather, karma teaches that we are conditioned but not determined by the past, and that we can influence our future by our actions in the present.
 Second, we should realize that although the today’s global challenges are unique, other people, in other times and places, have also faced challenges that may have seemed equally daunting.
 If we are to solve the problems of the present we must learn from the past if we are to have a future.
+It is a truism that economic, political, social, and cultural changes over the past half-century associated with globalization have profoundly affected Thailand (as well as other countries).
+In several areas, including religion, it has creataed greater diversity and fragmentation.
+Different visions of Thai Buddhist identity are competing with one another today: some within the national sangha; others semi-independent such as Wat Dhammakai; still others outside the national sangha such as Santi Asok; and, Buddhist based NGOs led by laity.

 Than Buddhadasa has been a seminal influence on the development of Thai modernist Buddhist thought and socially engaged Buddhism in Thailand.
 Phra Phaisan, Phra Payom, Dhammananda Bhikkhuni, Dr. Prawet Wasi, S. Sivaraksa, and many others, have expressed their indebtedness to Than Buddhadasa.
 Some such as S. Sivaraksa identify with the international, ecumenical perspective of socially engaged Buddhism associated with H.H. the Dalai Lama and the Vietnamese Zen monk, Thich Nhat Hanh.
 Socially engaged Buddhist leaders emphasize universal Buddhist values and principles: wisdom, compassion, mindful awareness, peace, non-greed, non-violence, and the inter-dependent, inter-becoming nature of all things.
 These values and principles constitute what some scholars see as a new form of international (global) ecumenical Buddhism with which Than Buddhadasa has been identified.

-and national identity that have contributed to the anger, hatred, violence, and conflict not only in the Middle East but globally.
+This afternoon I shall not be looking at Than Buddhadasa specifically within the competing voices of contemporary Thai Buddhism—that will be the subject of an October panel honoring Than Ajaan at the Harvard Center for the Study of World Religions in October.
+Rather, in this context I want to emphasize the universality of his vision (wisayathat sakhon) as a major contribution Buddhism can make to addressing the challenges of the modern world, and an antidote to narrow understandings of personal, communal, and national identity that have contributed to the anger, hatred, violence, and conflict not only in the Middle East but globally.
 (A year ago, the Center for the Study of World Religions convened a conference on religion and nationalism.
 As the twenty-five conferees discussed in depth the various political, economic, and historical factors that contributed to conflict in Iraq, Bosnia, Sri Lanka, and the Sudan, it became readily apparent that narrow, contentious views of religion and ethnicity were two major factors in these volatile situations.
 Unfortunately, in these and other contexts, progressive, inclusive, nonviolent religious views are too often overshadowed by opposing sentiments--sometimes associated with the term, “fundamentalism”--be they Muslim, Christian, Jewish, Hindu, and even Buddhist.)

 To address the theme, “Buddhism and the Challenges of the Modern World,” I propose to focus on four topics of Than Buddhadasa’s thought that are relevant to four major global challenges of the 21st century.
 The four topics are: (1) thammika sangkhom that I translate as the “righteous community;” (2) thamma pen thammachat (the dhamma as nature); (3) phassa khon/phassa tham (everyday language/truth language; and (4) mai mi sasana (no religion!).
 The four challenges they address are the challenges of social justice, the environmental crisis, ideological absolutisms, and religious violence.